 Empowering Business Users

 With data fabric, business users can access and interact with data more easily, improving their ability to drive business outcomes.
 The use of natural language queries and intuitive interfaces makes data analysis accessible to a broader audience, fostering a data-driven culture.
+Users can work with diverse data types and systems without needing deep technical knowledge of each platform.

 Supporting Data Scientists